 Is there a residency requirement to file?

 Yes.
-Either you or your spouse may file to end your marriage in Alaska as long as the filing spouse is a resident of the state.
-Generally, you are an Alaska resident for the purposes of filing for divorce or dissolution if you are in Alaska when you file and intend to stay as a resident.
-Also, if you don't live in Alaska and were married outside of Alaska, but your spouse is an Alaska resident, you can file in Alaska.
+Either you or your spouse may file to end your marriage in Alaska as long as 1 of you is an Alaska resident.
+When filing for divorce or dissolution, you are generally an Alaska resident if you are in Alaska when you file and you plan to stay.

 Return to Top